-State Statutes authorize the Wyoming State Treasurer to invest in securities issued or guaranteed by the U.S. Treasury or agencies of the U.S. Government; bonds issued by Wyoming agencies or political subdivisions; corporate notes, bonds, and debentures; commercial paper; banker's acceptances; loans specifically identified by collateralized mortgage obligation, which are collateralized and paid from cash flows on mortgages, and are subject to prepayments by mortgagees which can result in interest rate fluctuation.
+State Statutes authorize the Wyoming State Treasurer to invest in securities, including those issued or guaranteed by the U.S. Treasury or U.S. Government agencies, bonds from Wyoming agencies or political subdivisions, corporate notes, bonds, debentures, commercial paper, and banker's acceptances.
+Additionally, the Treasurer can invest in loans identified by collateralized mortgage obligations, secured by cash flows from mortgages, and may be subject to prepayments that can lead to fluctuations in interest rates.